|Allegro CL version 9.0|

 The compiler will expand in-line (open-code) a floating-point numeric function only if the function is one which it knows how to open-code, and the types of the function's arguments and result are known at compile time to be those for which the open-coder is appropriate.
 Finally, at the point of compilation the compiler switch function which is the value of comp:trust-declarations-switch must return true.
 The default version of this function returns true if speed is greater than safety but users can change the values for which this switch returns true. explain-compiler-settings can be called to see what the value of that switch (and all others) will be given the current values of safety, space, speed, and debug.

 The floating-point functions below are subject to opencoding.
 In each case, the function result must be declared or derivable to be either single-float or double-float.
 (Note that in this implementation, the type short-float is equivalent to single-float and long-float is equivalent to double-float.)
-The arguments to the arithmetic and trigonometric functions must be specifically one or the other of the two floating types, or signed integer constants representable in 32 bits, or else computed integer values of fixnum range.
+The arguments to the arithmetic and trigonometric functions must be specifically one or the other of the two floating types, or signed integer constants representable in 32 bits (on 32-bit lisps) or 64 bits (on 64-bit lisps), or else computed integer values of fixnum range.
 If these conditions are not met, the function will not be open-coded and instead a normal call to the generic version of the function will be compiled.
 Note that it is not sufficient to declare a value to be a float, it must be declared as either a single-float or a double-float.

 (simple-array single-float (*))